 SUBPART 201.6 —CAREER DEVELOPMENT, CONTRACTING AUTHORITY, AND RESPONSIBILITIES

-(Revised June 5, 2020)

 201.602 Contracting officers.

 201.602-2 Responsibilities.

-(d) Follow the procedures at regarding designation, assignment, and responsibilities of a contracting officer's representative (COR).
+(d) Follow the procedures at PGI 201.602-2 regarding designation, assignment, and responsibilities of a contracting officer's representative (COR).

 (1) A COR shall be an employee, military or civilian, of the U.S. Government, a foreign government, or a North Atlantic Treaty Organization/coalition partner.
 In no case shall contractor personnel serve as CORs.